dantaylor688/dantaylor688.github.io/_posts/2015-08-15-detecing-step-edges.md

 There may be additional restraints that need to be imposed on the problem such as the multiple edge criteria which we will discuss next.

 ## Eliminating Multiple Responses
 We need an expression for the distance between peaks.
 It should be clear that the mean distance between peaks in the output will be twice the distance between zero-crossings in the derivative.
-Then we can make use of a result formulated by [Rice](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6771565) that the average distance between zero-crossings of the response of a function [fix format]$g$ to Gaussian noise is
+Then we can make use of a result formulated by [Rice](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=6771565) that the average distance between zero-crossings of the response of a function $$g$$ to Gaussian noise is

 $$
 x_{ave} = \pi \left( \frac{-R(0)}{R''(0)}\right)^{1/2}
 $$

 where $$R(g)$$ is the [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) of $$g$$.
 Here, we are looking for the mean zero-crossing spacing for $$f'$$.
 Making use of Rice's result we have

 $$